What is a filling?

 There are a few different types of fillings used in dentistry but we tend to simplify them by calling them white or silver fillings.

 A silver filling is made of amalgam (metal).
-They are silver in colour, however they are far superior in strength.
+They are silver in colour and very strong.
 The silver filling is highly recommended for teeth that are used to chew food and are at the back of the mouth.